andrewscheinman/mvp/README.md

 # README
-Open and run the 'Run_FPO_Search' notebook file
+Open and run the 'CLICKME_1st.ipynb' notebook file